JackLee-pro/algorithm_plus/README.md

 > Group conditions

 This group is an advanced communication group for programmers.
-The group must meet one of the following conditions：
+You must meet one of the following conditions：

 * More than three years of development experience
 * 50+ leetcode experience